StepaSnail/LimonChat/README.md

 # LimonChat
 Limon Chat is a simple old-school messenger designed for old hard&amp;soft-ware NO RELEASES SO FAR!
-Will be avalible till end of summer!
+Will be avalible till end of time or this year!

 ## Info
 Made on C# & WinForms, .NET Framework 2 & 3.5